Saravaretti/hierarchical-ccn-rnn/README.md

-# CORnet-RT with adaptation and an intrinsic timescale hierarchy
+# CORnet-RT with adaptation and leak

 Code accompanying "Noisy models of the ventral stream reveal the impact of recurrence and learned representations on